BraedenCollings/Final-Project-DS202/README.md

 ![](README_files/figure-gfm/unnamed-chunk-27-1.png)<!-- -->

-This graph gives us a chance to see what regions had the most deaths, as well as a color change for when impairment was involved in the crash.
+This graph gives us a chance to see what regions had the most deaths, as well as a color change for whether or not impairment was involved in the crash.

 ``` r
 master %>% ggplot(aes(x = Region, fill = RUR_URBNAME)) + geom_bar() + ggtitle("Population Density")